ShimadaICT/nRF52832_Shizuoka/README.md

 the low power mode when the device is detected to be stationary to ensure battery life.
-The device also supports RAK831 + Ri3 gateway to use, you can graphically display the various data of the sensor in the Cayenne platform, but also support the real-time observation of sensor data on the phone.the breakout comes pre-programmed with a **serial bootloader**.
+The device also supports RAK831 + Ri3 gateway to use, you can graphically display the various data of the sensor in the Cayenne platform, but also support the real-time observation of sensor data on the phone.

 Repository Contents
 -------------------